VANCOUVER BREACH OF CONTRACT LAWYERS

 Contracts cover a variety of subject matter and types of agreements.
 Contracts of sale, for example, govern the rules for acquisition of property in exchange for payment.

 If you’re considering signing a contract, it’s important to understand the consequences of failing to honor the terms of the agreement, known as a breach of contract.

 The law requires certain conditions to be met for contracts to be valid.
 All parties who sign a contract must do so of their own free will and they must intend to create mutual and reciprocal rights and obligations.

 If someone consents to a contract by mistake, under duress, or as a result of a fraudulent representation of the contents of the agreement, the contract may be declared invalid by a court.
 Anyone who signs a contract also must be of sound mind for the agreement to be valid.
 Contracts must be reasonably precise to be enforceable

 Assuming that a contract is created and executed in a legally valid manner and for a legal purpose, failure to follow the terms of the agreement can have legal consequences.

 Consequences of Breach of Contract

 Some contracts include wording defining what happens if one of the parties fails to perform one of his or her duties under the agreement.
-In those cases, generally the wording of the agreement determines the rights of the party not in breach to a remedy.
-Remedies could include specific amounts of financial compensation and/or the right to treat the contract at an end.
+In those cases, generally the wording of the agreement determines the remedies available to the innocent party.
+Remedies can include specific amounts of financial compensation.

-A common issue that arises in cases of breach of contract is whether the innocent party is entitled to treat the contract at end (excusing that party of any further performance under the contract) but allowing that party to sue for damages.
-That remedy, which is known as ‘rescission’, may only be available in certain cases such as ones involving mistake, duress, undue influence, unconscionability, material misrepresentation or ‘fundamental breach’.
+A common issue that arises in cases of breach of contract is whether the innocent party is entitled to treat the contract at an end (excusing that party of any further performance under the contract) but allowing that party to sue for damages.
+That remedy, which is known as ‘rescission’, may only be available in certain cases such as ones involving mistake, duress, undue influence, unconscionability, material misrepresentation or fundamental breach.